 ENGG 651.
 Principles in Public Health.
 3 Credits.

 This course will cover basic principles in public health with emphasis on topics for engineering professionals.
-Fundamental concepts in the core public health sciences of epidemiology and biostatistics, as well as public health biology and toxicology, will be presented.
-Application of these principles to issues of human exposure to environmental agents and the role of the engineering disciplines will be examined.
+Fundamental concepts in the core public health sciences of epidemiology and biostatistics, as well as publice health biology and toxicology, will be presented.
+Applications of these principles to issues of human exposure to environmental agents and the role of the engineering disciplines will be examined.
 Human health risk assessment and the implications on regulatory policy will be discussed.
-Senior Status required.
+Three credits.

 ENGG 652.
 Project Management.
 3 Credits.